cherryisaac/Snake-Game/README.md

-My Snake Game - Freelance Java Project by Isaac Cherry
+My SnakeGamer - Freelance Java Project by Isaac Cherry

 The goal of the user -